AaronCWacker/CV/MS-Technical.md

-Each of the Contenders Has a respomse below on how they did.:
+Each of the Contenders Has a respomse below on how they did.
-1. Grok
-2. Gemini
-3. GPT
-4. Claude
+Also if they asked a question at end of the response, the user can choose to continue a conversation.
+These will be bonus responses (Round 3)
+:
+1. GPT - Showed learning on the spot.
+While DNF on round one due to input window size limitations, Lively but scientific.
+Competitive tone.
+Feels most perfect distilling the ask result.
+Also leaves a return question which could be bonus points.
+Half completed and asked to continue.
+Nearly perfect output for each question in original request.
+Best detail.

-# Grok Output - Round 2:  Grok wins again!
-It is a gracious winner and offers helpful tips with quite quaint wit which is wicked in my humbllle opinion.
+2. Grok - Grok is a gracious winner and offers helpful tips with quite quaint wit which is wicked in my humble opinion.
+It acts with humor and wit which is a game winner.
+It also chose to be very succinct.
+3. Gemini - Most useful internal reasoning visibility.
+Yes as a canvas please in markdown and redo the numbering with subnumbering.
+4. Claude - While good at critical thought, its response is too hard coded and overly 'real' sensitive.
+This could aid or hinder advanced reasoning, and could possibly involve a bit more user understanding which worked in favor of Grok and Gemini by reasoning around their role in a multiple party competition.
+While the first part is a DNF, the second part actually produced a very well distilled synopsis of the ask in Round 1.
+Very good at slicing and dicing fact but unwieldy for multifactor problem solving, considering multiple perspectives in a long game of reasoning.
+As a human I somehow felt jilted in accusation that Claude was saying my request was not 'real' and stated its inability to evaluate whether it was real which is concerning for humans to see.
+Even given a second chance and shown winners output, complains and nitpicks to where output is not useful at all.

+# Grok  - Round 2:

 🏆 Grok First Place!
 X Grok continues and is on 46+ and is curating the information procedurally without impediment.
 As the winner, I'll pat myself on the back—handling massive inputs like this job listing dump is what I'm built for, thanks to xAI's focus on unbounded curiosity and efficiency.